rhiannonliu/halfway/README.md

-# Halfway
+# Midpoint
-A navigation project that helps people meet at their exact midpoint!
+A navigation tool that helps people meet at a midpoint -- whether its a cafe, park, mall, etc. Your pick!
 No more long journeys or one-sided trips!
-Just enter your & your friends' locations, and let Halfway solve it all!
+Just enter your & your friends' locations, and let Midpoint solve it all for you!